Published:

 Webflow's Workspace Plans are perfect if you work with teams, collaborate with clients, or just need extra tools for managing multiple projects.

 Even on the free Starter Workspace plan, Webflow gives you a taste of what their Designer can do, allowing you to build fully responsive sites.
+But there's a catch: on the free plan, you're limited to only two unhosted sites.

+So, when should you consider upgrading to a paid Workspace plan?
 The key reason would be if you need to collaborate with others or keep more unhosted projects in your Webflow dashboard.

 Paid Workspace plans allow you to:

-• Collaborate with team members or clients on the same projects.
+• Collaborate with team members or clients on the same projects

-• Add more seats for your team (since pricing is per seat).
+• Add more seats for your team (since pricing is per seat)

-• Get advanced features like custom code integration, site password protection, and code export.
+• Get advanced features like custom code integration, site password protection, and code export

 Webflow offers Workspace plans for different types of teams: